 Finding clients, health problems, procrastination, deadlines, financial issues, distractions, confidence, fear, and uncertainty are among a variety of enemies and challenges you will face throughout your freelancing journey.
 Knowing how to deal with them is essential to keep your business afloat.

-5. Adapt To Changes
+5. Adapt to changes

-While venturing through the mushroom kingdom you will notice that there are certain stages where the environment drastically changes.
+While venturing through the mushroom kingdom, you will notice that there are certain stages where the environment drastically changes.
 You move from a plain landscape to going deep underwater or high above in the clouds where a single misstep means certain death, battling different troops of enemies.
 This is where your adapting skills come into play.

 There is always a reset button for any game.
-You can literally reset when your game is over and get another chance to save the princess.
+You can reset when your game is over and get another chance to save the princess.
 Freelance is a game as well.
 We are the players on it.
 And in every game, there are winners and losers.
 Countless reasons can lead players to failure but none of them can be responsible for any decision to give up.